BryanCasanelli/University-Aveiro-Master-Thesis-Template/Typst/second_part/01_about.typ

   - List of acronyms

 - *Bibliography Management:*
-  - Default citation style: american-physics-society
+  - Default citation style: the-institution-of-engineering-and-technology
   - To change the citation style, modify the style parameter in the bibliography function in `main.typ`:
     ```typst
     #bibliography("references.bib", title: "References", style: "your-style")